spatialtopology/preprocessing/spacetop_prep/fmriprep/fmriprep_jhpce/README.md

 there applies for fMRIPrep.
 The only difference is that, rather than processing runs and tasks separately, jobs are distinguished by sub, modality, and task.
 That is, the assumption is that a list of subs are generated (`write_subs`), and then this list is used for running `fmriprep-anat.qsub`.
-After a participants anatomical has been succesfully processed, all scans for the individual tasks are analyzed.
+After a participants anatomical has been successfully processed, all scans for the individual tasks are analyzed.

 Determining which participants have finished successfully is a bit more complicated than with